nelson-tech/ronatec-turbo/README.md

 This is an custom made Turborepo starter.

-this project is based/forked by the awesome repo [sk-trpc-payload](https://github.com/HanielU/sk-trpc-payload)
+this project is based/forked by the awesome repo [sk-trpc-payload](https://github.com/HanielU/sk-trpc-payload), with minimal changes to work on *nix OS, and other small changes

 ## What's inside?